gamesonweb/gow-olympic-edition-yama/README.md

 The player is a snowman who wants to trained for the next olympic event.
 For that he goes to the mountain and challange it to perfectionne its techniques

+### Tutorial :

+The tutorial (yellow) makes sure that you understand the basis of the game

+ ## Levels

+ The levels are desinged to fit the color code for sky

 ### First Level :

+The first level (green) is quite easy